Read on to learn about dual diagnosis and the best type of treatment to overcome comorbid disorders.

 A dual diagnosis worker helps a program identify support that is available with a community, and they inform staff about discharge plans for patients.
 In addition, they will work with clients to become more aware of possible reasons why they might be more likely to misuse substances, and they will help them develop new, alternative coping mechanisms.25 This is normally done through therapy.

-If you are struggling with a dual diagnosis, Blueprints for Recovery could be the perfect place for you.
+If you are struggling with a dual diagnosis, The PAC Program could be the perfect place for you.
 Our staff is extremely knowledgeable when it comes to treatment for both substance use disorders and mental health disorders.
 We have a strong community support system and resources to help you with continued support after you have gone through the treatment process.
 Moreover, our holistic therapies are perfect for treating co-occurring conditions.
-If you would like to find out more about Blueprints for Recovery, contact our team today.
+If you would like to find out more about The PAC Program, contact our team today.

 If you or a loved one needs help, please call us at